Gexkill/sweng2/CI/buglist.md

   - line `2895` can be easily rewritten to not exceed 80 columns.
   - line `2899` can be easily rewritten to not exceed 80 columns.
   - line `2902` can be easily rewritten to not exceed 80 columns.
-  - line `2907` can be easily rewritten to not exceed 80 columns.
+  - line `2907` can be easily rewritten to not exceed 80 columns
   - line `2965` can be easily rewritten to not exceed 80 columns.
   - line `2971` can be easily rewritten to not exceed 80 columns.
   - line `3013` can be easily rewritten to not exceed 80 columns.